Skip to main content

 Next Steps

-BrowserQL simplifies web automation with intuitive commands and a structure that’s easy to learn.
-Start by focusing on the following:
+BrowserQL simplifies web automation with intuitive commands and a structure that's easy to learn.
+Explore these key areas to build more sophisticated automations: